zhaizhifen/MaxScale/Documentation/REST-API/Resources-User.md

 ### Delete a user

 Delete a user.
 The _:name_ part of the URI must be a valid user name.
+The user names are case-insensitive.

 ```
 DELETE /users/:name